-Lew Jaffe’s Bookplate Junkie blog is a member of our Collectors Weekly Hall of Fame.
-For more information on collecting bookplates and an incredible array of beautiful bookplates, visit Bookplate Junkie.
+For more information on collecting bookplates and an incredible array of beautiful images, visit Jaffe’s Bookplate Junkie blog.

-eBay: When I started this adventure about 35 years ago there was no Ebay so I built a collection without it.
-Today Ebay is certainly an excellent way to find bookplates from around the world.
-It takes time and discipline because there is so much clutter but it is still worth the effort.
+When I started this adventure about 35 years ago there was no eBay so I built my collection without it.
+Today eBay offers an excellent way to find bookplates from around the world.
+It takes time and discipline because there is so much clutter, but it is still worth the effort.

-Bookplate Societies: When I first got interested in bookplates I joined both The American (www.bookplate.org) and English (www.bookplatesociety.org) bookplate societies .That gave me an opportunity to meet with and obtain bookplates from other collectors.
-It still makes good sense to join these organizations.
-I am always interested in exchanging bookplates with other collectors and was very pleased to receive the January, 2008 Directory Of Members from the Bookplate Society.
-There are about 200+ individual members in the group and about 159 have indicated a willingness to trade.
-One of the easiest ways to build a collection is to exchange duplicates.
+Bookplate societies are another great resource.
+When I first got interested in bookplates I joined both The American Society of Bookplate Designers and Collectors and the British Bookplate Society.
+These organizations gave me an opportunity to meet with and obtain bookplates from other collectors.
+It still makes good sense to join these organizations, as one of the easiest ways to build a collection is to exchange duplicates.
+There are over 200 individual members in the group and around three quarters have indicated a willingness to exchange bookplates.

 Bookplate engravers and designers are often willing to send you a bookplate in exchange for one of yours.
 It’s a simple way for them to meet potential customers.
 Of course, you need a decent bookplate to begin with.

-Booksellers: Antiquarian and used booksellers will go out of their way to help you if you make your interest known to them.
-It gets harder each year as the number of open shops decreases, and the number of pre-1920’s books on the shelves is decreasing.
-Nevertheless, it is often productive.
+Antiquarian and used booksellers will go out of their way to help you if you make your interest known to them.
+It gets harder each year as the number of open shops decreases, and the number of pre-1920’s books on their shelves decreases.
 Start looking in either the poetry or foreign language sections as owners of such books seem to have used bookplates more frequently and there is often less turnover of inventory.
-Ask the bookseller if he keeps a box of detached boards.
+Ask the bookseller if they keep a box of detached boards.
 I have found some excellent 18th century plates in such boxes.

 Themes in Bookplate Collecting

-Dated Bookplates, A Treatise On Their Origin And Development by Walter Hamilton.
-There are three volumes.
-Volume two covers the eighteenth century.
+Dated Book-Plates (Ex Libris) with A Treatise On Their Origin And Development by Walter Hamilton.
+(Three volumes, with Volume two covering the eighteenth century.)

 How to Remove a Bookplate

-place a book on top and let it sit for a day.
+6. To avoid curling, after removal , place the bookplate between some dry paper towels, place a book on top, and let it sit for a day.

-For more information about bookplates (and more great bookplate images) visit Lew’s Bookplate Junkie blog.
+For more information on bookplates visit Lew’s Bookplate Junkie blog.